by Janice Jones |Last Updated 11-30-2022

 Slow, positive consistent training will pay off in the long run with a dependable, happy, well-adjusted dog who loves to be by your side as you both enjoy a neighborhood walk.

-Her education includes undergraduate degrees in Psychology with a minor in biology, Early Childhood Education, and Nursing, and a master's in Mental Health Counseling.
+I hold an undergraduate degree in Psychology with a minor in biology, Early Childhood Education, and Nursing, and a Master's in Mental Health Counseling.

-When not writing, reading, or researching dog-related topics, she likes to spend time with her eight Shih Tzu dogs, her husband, and her family, as well as knitting and crocheting.
+When not writing, reading, and researching dog-related topics, I love spending time with my 6 Shih Tzu dogs, husband, and family, as well as knitting and crocheting.
 She is also the voice behind Small Dog Place and Smart-Knit-Crocheting.
+Please visit my other two sites or send me a note.